Dulgan1/alx-high_level_programming/0x0D-SQL_introduction/README.md

     Lists all record of a table.
 8. File 7
     Inserts new record to table of a database, defining columns.
+9. File 8
+    Shows number of records with same value (id = 89).

 # Usage
 	cat [filename] | mysql -hlocalhost -uroot -p [database]